Energy in Thailand: Electricity

 Energy experts working for the World Wildlife Fund have calculated that Thailand and four Mekong Region neighbours could achieve 100% renewable energy electricity generation by 2050.
 Their study showed that these countries can produce and use electricity from solar power, wind power, biogas, and small run-of-the-river hydroelectricity.
 The findings conflict with government plans that discount renewables.

 Rising temperatures increase electricity demand.
 It is estimated that cities the size of Bangkok may require as much as 2 gigawatts of additional electricity for each increase of 1 degree Celsius in temperature due to increased demand for air conditioning.

+As the April 2024 report highlights, Thailand is facing an extraordinary increase in electricity consumption due to an ongoing severe heat wave.
+The country recorded a historic peak in electricity usage at 34,443.1 megawatts, surpassing the previous record of 34,130.5 megawatts set in May 2023.
+This significant spike in power usage is primarily driven by the revival of key sectors such as business and tourism, which are still rebounding alongside the extreme temperatures.
+The Electricity Generating Authority of Thailand (EGAT) has acknowledged this trend and now anticipates that electricity demand may further escalate, potentially exceeding 35,000 megawatts in the near future.

 History of the electricity sector

 Anand Panyarachun government

-The government of Anand Panyarachun (1991-1992) began the process of energy industry liberalisation.
+The government of Anand Panyarachun (1991–1992) began the process of energy industry liberalisation.
 Its reforms included: